meltano/meltano/docs/src/_getting-started/part1.md

 Let’s learn by example.

-Throughout this tutorial, we’ll walk you through the creation of a end-to-end modern E(t)LT stack.
+Throughout this tutorial, we’ll walk you through the creation of a end-to-end modern ELT stack.
 In this part, we're going to start with the data extraction process.

 We're going to take data from a "source", namely GitHub, and extract a list of commits to one repository.